trothr/xmitmsgx/Functions.md

 pointer to buffer to hold resulting message string
 size of output buffer
 message number
-count of rep
+count of replacement tokens
-array of rep
+array of replacement tokens
 pointer to MSGSTRUCT or NULL

 * int xmclose()